torvalds/linux/Documentation/networking/device_drivers/ethernet/aquantia/atlantic.rst

  For ``flow-type ip4|udp4|tcp4|sctp4|ip6|udp6|tcp6|sctp6`` you can set 8 rules for traffic IPv4 or you can set 2 rules for traffic IPv6.
 Loc number traffic IPv6 is 32 and 36.
- At the moment you can not use IPv4 and IPv6 filters at the same time.
+ At the moment you can analt use IPv4 and IPv6 filters at the same time.

  Example filter for IPv6 filter traffic::